heber-silva/CKA-Obsidian-Vault/Container/Image.md

 However, setting of this field can be automated by setting the imagePullSecrets in a [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) resource.

-Check [Add ImagePullSecrets to a Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account) for detailed instructions.
+Check [](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account) for detailed instructions.

 You can use this in conjunction with a per-node `.docker/config.json`.
 The credentials will be merged.